MichaelCurrin/themeless-jekyll-quickstart/README.md

 ## Deploy

-This project can be run on GitHub Pages.
+This project can be setup on GitHub Pages.

-Through setting Github Pages section of the Github repo's settings, this site is available at:
+Do this by setting up GitHub Pages section of the GitHub repo's _Settings_.

+This project is available at:

 - [michaelcurrin.github.io/themeless-jekyll-quickstart](https://michaelcurrin.github.io/themeless-jekyll-quickstart/)